timosalm/tap-spring-developer-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

      import org.springframework.cache.annotation.Cacheable;
 ```

-The cache abstraction not only allows populating caches but also allows removing the cached data with the `@CacheEvict`, which makes for example sense for the save method, that adds a new order to the database.
+The cache abstraction not only allows populating caches but also allows removing the cached data with the `@CacheEvict` annotation.
+When we save a new order it makes sense to evict the orders and order caches as they are now invalid.
 ```editor:insert-lines-before-line
 file: ~/order-service/src/main/java/com/example/orderservice/order/OrderRepository.java
 line: 6